MicrochipTech/PIC32MZW1_WFI32_IFTTT_Action_Example/03_device_registration_system_setup/README.md

 ---
 ## 3.3 Create Lambda Function for Device Registration <a name="chapter3.3"></a>

 There are 3 Lambda functions are used for device registration to the user’s Cognito account.
+These lambda functions are used to register and delete the devices from the RDS database, or get the device infomration from the RDS database.
 Before creating the lambda, we need to create the policy for lambda role to access VPC.

 ### 3.3.1 Create policy for lambda to access VPC <a name="chapter3.3.1"></a>
-1. Go to AWS account IAM console (https://aws.amazon.com/iam/)
+1. Go to AWS account [IAM console](https://aws.amazon.com/iam/)
 2. Select **Policy** in the left panel, click **Create Policy** button
 3. Select **JSON** tab and paste below content to the policy
     ```